-Mark Stein is Professor of Leadership and Management and Deputy Director of the Doctoral Programme at the School of Business, University of Leicester, UK.
+Mark Stein is Professor Emeritus at the University of Leicester, UK.
+Up until June 2021, Mark was Professor of Leadership and Management and Deputy Director of the Doctoral Programme at the School of Business, University of Leicester.

 Mark has been a Senior Lecturer at Imperial College London, a Research Fellow at the London School of Economics and Brunel University, and a Researcher and Consultant at the Tavistock Institute.
 He has held visiting or associate posts at INSEAD, Fontainebleau, London Business School, the Tavistock Clinic and Helsinki University of Technology.
 He is currently an advisor to the Centre for Organizational Psychology, Roskilde University, Denmark.

 Mark was an external examiner at the University of Oxford between 2009-2011, and has been an External Doctoral Examiner at HEC Paris, the Tavistock Clinic, Royal Holloway University of London, Exeter University, University of Lancaster and the University of Bath.
 He reviews papers for numerous scholarly journals and is on the International Advisory Board of Organisational and Social Dynamics.
 Previously, he was on the International Editorial Boards of Human Relations, Organization Studies, and the Journal of Management Inquiry, and was an Associate Editor of Organisational and Social Dynamics.
 He has also received funding from the DTI, the Marine Safety Agency, and the Tavistock Institute for Medical Psychology.
 His publications include two edited books and numerous journal articles and book chapters.
 Mark has run leadership workshops and given keynote conference speeches at various venues, and also given talks on the writing of original journal articles.